Reaching AI Limits (and Ending Up on StackOverflow Again)

 It's well-known that "StackOverflow is dying" (as for 2026), etc.

-But I see it differently.
+I'm trying to see it differently.

 As the internet floods with AI-generated code, the "Solved questions" on StackOverflow are transitioning from "Help Desk answers" to "Ground Truth."
 Human validation is becoming the premium service.